 Waste materials anticipated to be generated during the implementation of this RIWP include soil from soil borings, excess soil cuttings during installation of the wells, development water during purging of the wells and decontamination water generated from decontaminating field equipment.
 Upon completion of soil boring activities, the removed materials will be returned to the bore holes from which they originated.
-Excess soil cuttings generated during installation of the wells, development water generated during purging activities and decontamination water generated from decontaminating field equipment will be spread across the Site surface in the vicinity of the investigation location from which the soils originated, or allowed to infiltrate back into the subsurface of the Site in the vicinity of the sample location from which the material originated.
+Excess soil cuttings generated during installation of the wells, development water generated during purging activities and decontamination water generated from decontamination from the vicinity of the investigation location from which the soils originated, or allowed to infiltrate back into the subsurface of the Site in the vicinity of the sample location from which the material originated.
 Excess soil generated exhibiting evidence of impairment will be placed in containers and transported off-site for proper disposal.
 Development water exhibiting sheen will be placed in 55-gallon drums and transported off-site for proper disposal.
 Procedures will be implemented to prevent soils and water generated during investigation activities from leaving the Site.